vippsas/vipps-developers/faqs/common-errors-faq.md

 [Why do I get `HTTP 403 Forbidden`?](#why-do-i-get-http-403-forbidden)

 ## Why do I get `unauthorized_client`?

-This error occurs if you use an invalid `client_id` for the access token request.

 If you get errors like below, you are not using the right API keys: